Questions and answers

 My name is Carl Oscar Aaro and I'm a coder from Sweden.

-When I started writing the first few lines of this library back in 2016, my intention was just to learn more about Python's
+When I started writing the first few lines of this library back in 2016, my intention was to experiment with Python's asyncio, the event loop, event sourcing and message queues.

-, the event loop, event sourcing and message queues.
-A lot has happened since – now running services in both production and development clusters, while also using microservices for quick proof of concepts and experimentation. 🎉
+A lot has happened since -- now running services in both production and development clusters, while also using microservices for quick proof of concepts and experimentation. 🎉